If you are unable to view the Visitation Policies, please click on one of the links below.

 End of Life – Physician meetings with family

-- When there is an end of life situation/physician meeting with family, up to six visitors will be allowed per day with a maximum of six at the same time with NO option to swap out.
+- When there is an end of life situation/physician meeting with family, up to six visitors will be allowed with a maximum of six at the same time with an option to swap out.

 - Any minors will be counted as a visitor.

 - Only vendors providing services deemed essential will be able to enter FGH facilities via loading docks.
-Suppliers that are deemed essential and provided facility access via the loading dock will follow our facility entrance screening procedure, either at the dock or main facility entrance.
-Essential non-FGH delivery personnel are encouraged to wear an FGH-provided facemask while in the facility. ◦All other vendors will stage their deliveries at the loading dock as instructed by each facility.
-An FGH employee who has already been clinically screened for the day will then deliver internally.
+Essential non-FGH delivery personnel are encouraged to wear an FGH-provided facemask while in the facility.

 Other essential on-site direct care and support providers may include: